n8henrie/n8henrie.github.io/_posts/2015-05-10-better-bootstrap-file-upload-button.md

 categories:
 - tech
 ---
-**Bottom Line:** Here’s how to make an attractive file upload button for Bootstrap.<!--more-->
+**Bottom Line:** Here's how to make an attractive file upload button for Bootstrap.<!--more-->

 I put a lot of work into the new version of icsConverterWebapp.
-Here’s how my file upload buttons turned out:
+Here's how my file upload buttons turned out:

 ![My Bootstrap file upload button]({{ site.url }}/uploads/2015/05/20150510_20150510-ScreenShot-479.jpg)

 [See it live.](http://icw.n8henrie.com)

-I’ve been learning to use <a href="http://getbootstrap.com/" target="_blank">Bootstrap</a> for a few <a href="http://flask.pocoo.org/" target="_blank">Flask</a> projects I’ve been working on lately.
+I've been learning to use <a href="http://getbootstrap.com/" target="_blank">Bootstrap</a> for a few <a href="http://flask.pocoo.org/" target="_blank">Flask</a> projects I've been working on lately.
 I was surprised to see that the <a href="http://getbootstrap.com/css/#forms" target="_blank">default Bootstrap file upload buttons</a> are _pretty ugly_:

 ![Default Bootstrap file upload button]({{ site.url }}/uploads/2015/05/20150510_20150510-ScreenShot-480.jpg)

 To cut to the chase, I did **tons** of Googling, and this is the most satisfying solution I came up with.
 It is a combination of <a href="http://www.abeautifulsite.net/whipping-file-inputs-into-shape-with-bootstrap-3" target="_blank">this popular solution</a> by Cory LaViska, and <a href="http://stackoverflow.com/a/25053973/1588795" target="_blank">this stackoverflow answer</a> by Kirill Fuchs.

-Further, I’m using Flask with <a href="https://github.com/wtforms/wtforms" target="_blank">wtforms</a>, <a href="https://flask-wtf.readthedocs.org/" target="_blank">Flask-wtf</a>, and <a href="http://pythonhosted.org/Flask-Bootstrap/" target="_blank" title="Flask-Bootstrap — Flask-Bootstrap 3.3.4.1 documentation">Flask-bootstrap</a>, so my solution uses code from all of these.
-If you’re not using these, skip to the bottom for a HTML and JS solution, and a link to a demo.
+Further, I'm using Flask with <a href="https://github.com/wtforms/wtforms" target="_blank">wtforms</a>, <a href="https://flask-wtf.readthedocs.org/" target="_blank">Flask-wtf</a>, and <a href="http://pythonhosted.org/Flask-Bootstrap/" target="_blank" title="Flask-Bootstrap — Flask-Bootstrap 3.3.4.1 documentation">Flask-bootstrap</a>, so my solution uses code from all of these.
+If you're not using these, skip to the bottom for a HTML and JS solution, and a link to a demo.

 The basic idea is this: